5 Top Types of Email Marketing That Get Replies (With Writing Tips)

 Video offers a more in-depth view, bringing the faces behind the screen into the spotlight.

 As the saying goes, “a picture is worth a thousand words.”
-All kinds of visuals can communicate more effectively than writing alone.
+And a well-placed visual can be worth a thousand clicks.

 4. Make your content usefulContent Marketing Institute research shows practical, actionable content boosts trust and engagement.